tenpy/tenpy/doc/intro/npc.rst

 If you haven't created the array yet, you can call :meth:`~tenpy.linalg.charges.LegCharge.sort` (with ``bunch=True``) on each :class:`~tenpy.linalg.charges.LegCharge` which you want to block.
-This sorts by charges and thus induces a permution of the indices, which is also returned as an 1D array ``perm``.
+This sorts by charges and thus induces a permutation of the indices, which is also returned as an 1D array ``perm``.
 For consistency, you have to apply this permutation to your flat data as well.

 Alternatively, you can simply call :meth:`~tenpy.linalg.np_conserved.Array.sort_legcharge` on an existing :class:`~tenpy.linalg.np_conserved.Array`.